Sabayon/sabayon-website-next/content/release/latest-stable-release-sabayon-1803.md

 * [Sabayon GNOME]
 * [Sabayon KDE]
-* [Sabayon Xfce]
 * [Sabayon MATE]
-* [Sabayon Minimal]
 * [Sabayon Server]

-Thank you for your patience.
+Thank you for your trust in us.
 If you would like to support our work, [talk to us](/chat/) or consider a [donation](/donate/).